ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 * The cluster name must start with a lowercase alphabetic character.
 * The cluster name must end with a lowercase alphabetic or numeric character.
 * The maximum length of the cluster name is 30 characters.
-* The cluster name must be unique within the vCenter Server instance.
+* The cluster name must be unique within the vCenter Server with NSX-T instance.

 ### VMware vSphere version
 {: ##vc_nsx-t_orderinginstance-vsphere-license}